BerndFranzen/Mod-HAMMR/README.md

 Basically the tool will drop 3 HTML files with your player name:
 - Chars     - listing all chars that you have and that have been leveled to Lvl 50 or higher
 - Teams     - showing the chars grouped in squads that can match the squads you defined within the game.
 - Teams-3v3 - showing you the teams you built for 3v3 GA (if any have been specified)

+GAC Oppenents : Once the script detects a new GAC bracket it will load the opponent's data automatically and created the 3 files mentioned above for each opponent in a separate subdirectory for this GAC round.

 What does that data mean?
 =========================